Easy Fish Soup

 - Stir in the soup and heat gently, add the milk and cream and stir.

-- Just before serving add the fish and simmer gently for a few minutes, Lift the fish out and ensure the pieces are cooked through before serving.
+- Just before serving to add the fish and simmer gently for a few minutes, Lift the fish out and ensure the pieces are cooked through before serving.

 - Serve with sliced baguette, rouille and grated gruyere cheese.